How Black LGBTQ+ Activism Shapes Black History

 Due to queer erasure within the Black community, many Black LGBTQ+ people outwardly present as queer as a form of gender validity or as a signal to other community members.

 Individuals who have multiple identities and advocate for each one are often the backbone of social progress.
 Because they understand the levels of complexity in being marginalized, Black LGBTQ+ people often see how oppression can affect a person on several different systemic levels.

 Black queer people have always been integral parts of social justice initiatives.
 Intersectional systemic oppression sheds light on the different avenues in which both the Black and LGBTQ+ identities endure contempt.

 Though hidden, some of the most notable figures across multiple human rights movements were (and are) Black queer people.

 A civil rights activist, Bayard Rustin was one of the most influential figures (Black, LGBTQ+, and otherwise) in human rights.
 Though he and Dr. Martin Luther King Jr. were originally co-organizers of the historic March on Washington, homophobic blackmail threats led Rustin to resign from the forefront of the movement.

 Marsha P. Johnson

-A key figure of the Stonewall uprising of 1969, Marsha P. Johnson was a Black trans woman and advocated for BIPOC's inclusion in the mainstream gay liberation movement.
+A key figure of the Stonewall uprising of 1969, Marsha P. Johnson (left) was a Black trans woman and advocated for BIPOC's inclusion in the mainstream gay liberation movement.
 A co-founder of the Street Transvestite Action Revolutionaries, she also supported transgender youth experiencing homelessness.